Heirloom Tomatoes for Santa Cruz County: Varieties Worth Growing

 But even modest heirloom harvests deliver flavors that no supermarket can match.
 A single perfect 'Cherokee Purple' slice, sun-warmed and eaten at the garden, is worth more than bushels of bland commercial tomatoes.

 Choose varieties suited to your microclimate, provide good care, and accept imperfection.
-The rewards—in flavor, diversity, and connection to gardening tradition—are worth the extra effort.
+The rewards, from flavor and diversity to a deep connection to gardening tradition, are worth the extra effort.

 Free Gardening Resources